 Generators and Lighting

-Keeping track of all your off grid lighting and power sources is yet another essential part of orgfanizing your survival stockpiles.
+Keeping track of all your off-grid lighting and power sources is yet another essential part of organizing your survival stockpiles.
 Not only should you record all of these vital items, but test them at least once a month to make sure they are in proper working order.

 Our weapons prepper inventory template includes entry space to record multiple variations of specific weapons types as well as different calibers of ammunition you may be stockpiling.

-Tools, from the sturdiest of post hole diggers to tiny screws, will also make excellent bartering material during the societal rebuilding stage after a long-term disaster.
+Tools, from the sturdiest of post hole diggers to hand tools to tiny screws, will also make excellent bartering material during the societal rebuilding stage after a long-term disaster.

-I left more blank entry space on the tools template than any other knowing the list of tools preppers stockpile is not only nearly endless, but specific to the needs of thier location and skill set.
+I left more blank entry space on the tools template than any other knowing the list of tools preppers stockpile is not only nearly endless but specific to the needs of their location and skillset.